-At the start of the week, I was enrolled as a first year student.
-After my awkward situation regarding failing first year in Reading, I was happy studying a course I enjoy, even if I had to resit the year.
+At the start of the week, I was enrolled as a first-year student.
+I was happy studying a course I enjoy, even if I had to resit the year.
 But as fun as it was to meet new friends and tutors, I felt a little restricted to what I could achieve in the year.
-I realised that most of the first year consisted more or less the same modules as last year in Reading.
+I realised that most of the first year consisted of more or less the same modules as last year in Reading.
 I knew instantly that I was going to be a little bored throughout the year because I was not going to have the ability to push myself and learn new skills.

 Obviously this year isn’t going to be easy but I have the right frame of mind to do it and honestly, I have never been this happy.
 I feel like things happen for a reason and my situation did.
 It’s not going to be easy living at home for a year with my independence slightly restricted but I’m doing a course that I love, I have met new friends, I’m close to my family, it’s a lot cheaper for me and I’ll hopefully be graduating a year early, as the course is three years.
 I’m living a completely different university experience compared to last year but I feel like this whole experience has made me more mature and to also appreciate every opportunity that arises.

-I’m basically saying, if you want something throughout your university experience – for example, advice, academic or finance support/help or even down to a friend then don’t be afraid to ask anyone who may be able to help you on the way.
-The staff in university are there to help you through anything and everything.
+I’m basically saying if you want something throughout your university experience – for example, advice, academic or finance support/help or even down to a friend then don’t be afraid to ask anyone who may be able to help you on the way.
+The staff at the university are there to help you through anything and everything.
 You won’t get anywhere unless you try.